Christian Homeschooling’s Hidden Currents: The LGBTQ Experience

 Even in states with stricter rules, like curriculum requirements and mandated reports, Bartholet says they don’t have much impact.
 “Nobody's actually checking in on what's being taught in the home anywhere in the nation,” she says.
 In many states “even when there are those requirements, if you're a Christian, you can get a religious exemption.”

 For Beck Proffer, who grew up in rural Beeville southeast of San Antonio, Texas, her homeschooling isolated her from mainstream society.
 She says she wasn’t allowed to watch Spongebob Squarepants because her mom believed that it was accepting of LGBTQ people.
-When she saw two men kissing in a television commercial, her mom shut off the TV.
-“They’ve turned away from God,” she told her daughter.

 In an email, Proffer’s mother told Uncloseted she can’t remember most of what her daughter told us, but it’s “certainly possible” she said these things.
 “I would have said that [homosexuality] was wrong, that it wasn’t part of God’s plan for us.”
 However, she says the idea that Proffer had been isolated from mainstream society is “just not true.”
 She said that Proffer had friends and “went everywhere I did.”